NextAlone/Nagram/.github/CONTRIBUTION.md

 1. Make sure your editor supports EditorConfig,otherwise you should pay attention to your encoding, row bit sequence and other things.

-2. If you're coding with Android Studio/IDEA, make sure you have applied the default Code Style.
+2. If you're coding with Android Studio/IDEA, make sure you have applied the project Code Style.

 3. Encode in UTF-8, with LF as the end of line sequence.